 Meeting planners often contemplate how to boost attendance at their next association meeting or add an element of intrigue to an upcoming corporate retreat, while attendees look forward to visiting a destination that they’ve never been to or taking part in an exciting outdoor experience or activity that is part of the conference program.
-The anticipation of these activities builds excitement and can revive and rejuvenate attendees after days of early wake-up calls and spending long hours sitting indoors with back-to-back sessions.
+The anticipation of these activities builds excitement and can revive and rejuvenate attendees after days of early wake-up alarms and spending long hours sitting indoors with back-to-back sessions.
 As a bonus, it allows them to see and enjoy the surrounding landscape the host community has to offer.
-And if there’s one thing Montana can deliver, it’s an ultimate outdoor adventure.
+And if there’s one thing Western Montana can deliver, it’s an ultimate outdoor adventure.

 Glacier Country is home to some famous rivers–the Blackfoot, Bitterroot, Clark Fork and Flathead to name just a few–for both water recreation and fishing.
 From calm scenic floats to an exhilarating spring whitewater adventure, Montana’s rivers can accommodate.
 A unique feature added to the Clark Fork River—that runs through the city of Missoula—is a man-made whitewater play area called Brennan’s Wave, for adventurers to try their hand at kayaking or wave surfing on a river.